 Save the Date

-Creating Your Own Haggadah, with Rabbi Franklin, Sunday mornings 10:00-11:00 am.
-Begins Sunday, February 8.
-Four classes are scheduled for February 8, March 1, 15 & 22.
+Creating Your Own Haggadah, with Rabbi Franklin, Sunday morning, March 15 from 10:00-11:00 and Sunday morning, March 22 (during Passover Pathways) from 12:30-1;15.
 This class will explore traditional, innovative, creative, and fun ways to enliven your Passover experience.
-Each participant will work towards making their Haggadot––either digital or print––for their family Seder.
+Participants will work towards making their own digital or print Haggadot for their family Seder.
 Make sure to bring a computer!
-Register with Lynn Burke, email@example.com or (781) 235-8419 x211.
+Please register with Lynn Burke email@example.com or (781) 235-8419 x211.

 As always, should there be a cost involved with a program, it should not be a barrier to participation.
 If you would like to participate, but cannot afford the fee, please contact Alison Kur (781) 235-8419 x213, or Rabbi Philip Sherman (781) 235-8419 x208, for a confidential conversation.